Copyright Infringement Detection in Text-to-Image Diffusion Models via Differential Privacy

-\paragraph{Problem Setting} Detection of copyright infringement faces several practical challenges, such as scalability, inaccessibility of training data, conditional input unavailability, and insufficient theoretical guarantees (detailed analysis of challenges available in Appendix~\ref{appendix: challenges of detection}).
-In light of these issues, our work operates under a realistic and challenging set of assumptions: (1) white-box access to a pretrained model; (2) absence of corresponding input prompt; (3) inaccessibility of training data.
 Given these constraints, we aim to identify evidence of infringement as reflected in the model’s observable behavior, grounded in the above theoretical framework.
 Figure~\ref{fig: procedure} illustrates the core procedure of our proposed D-Plus-Minus detection framework.
 It contains several steps: concept extraction, image collection, branch training, conditional sensitivity measurement, statistics analysis, and branch merging.

 \paragraph{Pre-Processing: Concept extraction and Image Collection} Given a target image $\hat{x}_i$, we firstly extract and filter a core concept to exclude non-detected contents.
 As fine-tuning model needs several images related to the concept, we construct a neighborhood $U(\hat{x}_i)$ of the target concept as our training dataset, consisting of similar semantics to be detected, and then specify a general prompt $p_i$ (format as: a photo of [V] [class]) with identifier (e.g., “[V]”, “sks”).